“How Hard Is It To Play College Lacrosse?”

 D2 NCAA Lacrosse was considered the ugly duckling of college lacrosse for a long time, but that is really not fair anymore.
 D2 lacrosse is legit, growing quickly, and a great option for kids out there who want to play REALLY good college lacrosse.

-How Hard Is It To Play D3 Lacrosse?
+How Hard Is It To Play College Lacrosse at the D3 level?

 Take the scholarships right off the table.
 You might get grant money, or a loan, but you can’t play D3 lacrosse and get a “lacrosse scholarship”.
 That is against D3 rules.
 While there aren’t any scholarships, there are a TON of teams to choose from (and many offer great financial aid)!
 With 231 programs in 2016, NCAA D3 men’s lacrosse is the biggest division out there, and the diversity of the teams is downright staggering.